Cost to serve

-Cost to Serve (CTS or C2S) is an accountancy tool used to calculate the profitability of serving the needs of a particular customer account, based on the actual business activities and overhead costs incurred in servicing that customer or customer type.
+Cost to Serve (CTS or C2S) is an accountancy and financial planning tool used to calculate the profitability of serving the needs of a particular customer account, based on the actual business activities and overhead costs incurred in servicing that customer or customer type.
 Businesses are able to reposition customers and services, and how they are served to improve overall margin.